Fixed Index Annuities

 Participation Rates

-Some fixed indexed annuities use this instead of — or in addition to — a participation rate.
-Spread/margin/asset fees are a percentage deducted from any gain in the index.
-For example, if the index rose 7 percent and the spread/margin/asset fee is 2 percent, your annuity will only gain 5 percent.
+Some fixed index annuities use this instead of — or in addition to — a participation rate.
+Spread fees are a percentage deducted from any gain in the index.
+For example, if the underlying index rose 7 percent and the spread fee is 2 percent, your annuity will only be credited a gain of 5 percent.

 Interest Rate Caps

 Some fixed index annuities cap your returns, usually in the form of a percentage.
-For example, if the index linked to your annuity gained 9 percent but the cap rate is 8 percent, your annuity will gain 8 percent.
+For example, if the index linked to your annuity gained 9 percent but the cap rate is 8 percent, your annuity will be credited a gain of 8 percent.

 5 Cited Research Articles